LitaiqiDaquavis/HTML-JS-CSS-Editor/README.md

 There is a menu button in the upper left corner.
 Clicking it allows you to choose how to edit and manage your files

 Such as editing or uploading.

+## The End

+Thanks for reading, I thing this thing is not very great, Thanks for your issues!